Idaenam

-Idaenam, abbreviated from Isipdaenamsung, is a term used in South Korea to refer to men in their 20s.
+Idaenam, abbreviated from isipdae namseong, is a term used in South Korea to refer to men in their 20s.
 The term first emerged in the late 2010s to refer to men who have voting rights but recently it is often used to men with negative tendencies toward feminism.
-Its political and social antonym is Idaenyo, abbreviated from Isipdaeyosung.
+Its political and social antonym is idaenyeo, abbreviated from Isipdae yeoseong.

 Background

-At the end of 2018, the term Idaenam began to emerge after a poll rating the Moon Jae-In administration's first-year plunged.
+At the end of 2018, the term idaenam began to emerge after a poll rating the Moon Jae-In administration's first-year plunged.
 In particular, media began to pay attention to the large gender gap in a poll of 20s.
 Moon Jae In's approval rating among Korean men in their 20s fell below 30%.
 The figure is the lowest among all age groups, including the elderly with strong conservative tendencies.
 On the other hand, the approval rating of President Moon among women in their 20s was 63.5%, the highest among men and women by age group.

-In Han Gui Young's analysis examining the phenomenon of Idaenam, men in their 20s were the most conservative in subjective ideological orientation and evaluation of presidential performance.
-The use of the word Idaenam exploded as the proportion of Oh Se-hoon's votes among men in their 20s exceeded 70% during the Seoul mayoral election of the 2021 by-elections.
+In Han Gui Young's analysis examining the phenomenon of idaenam, men in their 20s were the most conservative in subjective ideological orientation and evaluation of presidential performance.
+The use of the word idaenam exploded as the proportion of Oh Se-hoon's votes among men in their 20s exceeded 70% during the Seoul mayoral election of the 2021 by-elections.

 Views

 Idaenam have a negative tendency toward feminism.
 They have been compared to "Angry Young Men" in Susan Faludi's 1991 book Backlash.
-Idaenams are strongly opposed to misandry ('남성혐오' or '남혐').
+Idaenam are strongly opposed to misandry ('남성혐오' or '남혐').

 In 2021, a survey by National Human Rights Commission of Korea found that 70 percent of men in their twenties opposed affirmative action for women.
-Many Idaenam believe that the gender quotas are discriminatory.
-In addition, according to statistics from 2021, men in their twenties and thirties ("Idaenam") were less receptive to LGBT rights than men in their 40s and 50s ("386 Generation male"), but more than men above the age of sixty.
+Many idaenam believe that the gender quotas are discriminatory.
+In addition, according to statistics from 2021, men in their twenties and thirties were less receptive to LGBT rights than men in their 40s and 50s ("386 Generation male"), but more than men above the age of sixty.